FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Evaluation

 Although we have explored FooBaR attacks on deeper layers (beyond the first hidden layer) and have obtained good results in terms of classification accuracy on legitimate testing inputs, we have not explored constraint solving on those networks given that constraints would no longer be linear if beyond for instance ReLU activation functions.
 This is an interesting aspect to explore in the future as well, given that it gives more degrees of freedom to an attacker if a target network has several hidden layers.

 Finally, we have limited our analysis to the digit classification problem and two popular but relatively small neural network architectures.
-In principle our technique could be used on other case studies involving larger datasets and network architectures.
-However in order to simulate attacks efficiently, more potent hardware and GPU tailored implementations would be necessary.
-This effort is interesting future work and would yield light on the generalize-ability of our approach to other case studies.
+In principle, our technique could be used on other case studies involving larger datasets and network architectures.
+However, to simulate attacks efficiently, more potent hardware and GPU tailored implementations would be necessary.
+This effort is left for a future work and would yield light on the generalize-ability of our approach to other case studies.

 \textbf{Countermeasures}.
 The attack affecting the ReLU output~\cite{breier2018practical} is essentially an instruction skip attack.
 Such attacks have been well studied in the context of cryptography~\cite{breier2015laser}.
 Different countermeasures have also been proposed.
 Most software-level countermeasures rely on temporal redundancy.
 For example, instruction duplication and triplication~\cite{barenghi2010countermeasures}, or more fine-grained instruction replacement~\cite{moro2014formal}.
 Additionally, it was shown possible to duplicate the data within the instruction, while adding a control flow protection~\cite{patrick2016lightweight}.
 In the area of hardware countermeasures, it is also possible to utilize spatial redundancy -- essentially to deploy several computation units in parallel, performing the same computations.
 While modern encryption routines are relatively fast (e.g. encryption of one block of data with GIFT cipher takes between 29-41 clock cycles on an embedded processor, depending on the state size~\cite{banik2017gift}), this is not true for deep learning which consumes several magnitudes more clock cycles due to enormous usage of expensive floating point operations.
 That means, doubling or tripling the whole computation becomes extremely costly when it comes to absolute numbers, and may be impractical for embedded AI applications.
 Therefore, the existing countermeasures are yet to be adjusted to apply for neural network implementations to offer a reasonable security/cost trade-off.